yan99033/VisualSLAMTutorial/libraries/feature_detector/README.md

-# Image loader
+# Feature detector

-This library provides the functionality to load a set of images to the visual SLAM system.
+This library provides the functionality to detect and compute feature descriptors in the images.